moranjon/Boop-MessengerApplication/README.md

 ## User Requirements

+- Users will login using a username and password which will give them access to their account
+- Once loggined into their account users can send messages into private or public chats
+- Users will be notified of the typing status of their recipients
+- Users can delete messages
+- Users can create groups/rooms of desired recipients

 List high-level requirements of the project that your team will develop into use cases in later steps _(Main focus of Sprint 0)_

 ## Use cases